neoforged/Documentation/docs/resources/server/recipes/index.md

 TODO

 A `RecipeSerializer` is responsible for decoding JSONs and communicating across the network for an associated `Recipe` subtype.
 Each recipe decoded by the serializer is saved as a unique instance within the `RecipeManager`.
-A `RecipeSerializer` must be [registered].
+A `RecipeSerializer` must be registered.

 Only two methods need to be implemented for a `RecipeSerializer`: